 THP 485 Acting: Advanced Classical Scene Study.
-(3) $\ensuremath{\mathbb{S}}$
+(3) S

 Rehearsal and performance of period, classical, and nonrealistic plays.
 Emphasis on delivery of poetic language.
-Prerequisites: THP 385 and acting emphasis or instructor approval.
+Prerequisites: THP 385 and acting concentration or written instructor approval.

 THP 486 The Meisner Approach to Acting.
+(3) A